by Alex Rivera (Check the first part of the article)

 Although only mentioned once in the Bible, Lilith was so well-known in the 8th century B.C.E.
 Israel that everyone was afraid of her.
 Sages wrote about her dangerous doings in the Talmud as men were warned not to sleep alone in a house at night because the Liliths (there were more than one) would conceive demons from their nocturnal emissions.
 There were also male Lili-s or (Incubi) who mated with the women while they slept.
 The Liliths or (Succubus) were jealous of married couples and hated the children conceived in ordinary human wedlock.
 They would attack the little children, suck their blood, and strangle them.
 It was the Lilith that caused barrenness, miscarriages, or complications during pregnancy and delivery.
 In one scene, Michelle Pheiffer’s Lilith actually gives JLaw the evil eye during the eulogy of her son Abel.
 Her constant “harping” on JLaw having children with Papa Javier is notable.

 The symbols of Lilith are owls, as Lilith is portrayed having the feet of them, and wings.
 The term “harpy” is applicable.
-The Sumerian goddess, Lilith, known as the Lady of the Breasts, was also symbolised as an owl.
+The Sumerian goddess, Lilith, known as the Lady of the Breasts, was also symbolized as an owl.
 Lilith is also related to the god Moloch, whose symbol is also an owl, and also a God of Sacrifice.
-Another symbol of Moloch is the six-pointed star or hexagram.
+Another symbol of Moloch is the six-pointed star or hexagram (which also connects to the Beast of Revelation, solar mystery cults and its infamous number 666).
 Moloch is a deity whose worship was marked by the sacrificial burning of children, which is where get the term “holocaust” from.
 (II Kings 23:10, Jer 32:35).
 In the Treatise on the Left Emanation by R. Isaac b.
 Jacob Ha-Kohen, he explains the origins of Lilith and her relationship with another fallen angel, Samael, the Blind One.

 In this tradition it is made clear that Samael and Lilith were born as one, similar to the form of Adam and Eve who were also born as one, reflecting what is above.
 This is the account of Lilith which was received by the Sages in the Secret Knowledge of the Palaces.
 The Matron Lilith is the mate of Samael.
 Both of them were born at the same hour in the image of Adam and Eve, intertwined in each other.
 Asmodeus the great king of the demons has as a mate the Lesser (younger) Lilith, daughter of the king whose name is Qafsefoni.
 The name of his mate is Mehetabel daughter of Matred, and their daughter is Lilith.
 This is the exact text of what is written in The Chapters of the Lesser Palaces as we have received it, word for word and letter for letter.
 And the scholars of this wisdom possess a very profound tradition from the ancients.